Using Infinitives

 It may not look like it since they come later in the sentence, but infinitives used with verbs like gustar are actually subjects too:

-Me gustan nadar y patinar sobre hielo.
+Me gusta nadar y patinar sobre hielo.

 I like to swim and ice skate. / Swimming and ice skating are pleasing to me.

-Me fascina cocinar.
+A ella le fascina cocinar.

-Cooking fascinates me.
+Cooking fascinates her.

 Using Infinitives as Objects of a Verb